Russia's Pacific Sakhalin island braces for blizzard

-The ministry said that southern winds were expected to strengthen to 35-37 meters per second with heavy snow forecast in the Okhinsk and Nogliki regions of Sakhalin on Sunday, April 1.
+The ministry said that southern winds were expected to strengthen to 35-37 metres per second with heavy snow forecast in the Okhinsk and Nogliki regions of Sakhalin on Sunday, April 1.

-Waves up to 9 meters high were likely in the southern part of the Okhotsk Sea, it added.
+Waves up to 9 metres high were likely in the southern part of the Okhotsk Sea, it added.

 "(An) urgent warning was sent to the administrations of the said regions with recommendations on how to react," the ministry said on its web site here